ambaradan/nvim-rockydocs/README.md

 The PATH environment variable is a crucial component in the plugin nvim-rockydocs as it allows you to specify the location of the language server executables within the virtual environment.
 This ensures that the plugin can access and utilize the language servers during documentation generation, providing accurate and up-to-date information for your projects.

 When start the language server, nvim-rockydocs uses the PATH environment variable to locate the language server executable.
-The plugin executes the language server using the vim.fn.system function, which searches for the executable in the directories specified in the PATH variable.
+The plugin executes the language server using the `vim.fn.system` function, which searches for the executable in the directories specified in the PATH variable.

 #### Using preserved_paths in configs.lua

-The preserved_paths option in configs.lua is used to specify a list of directories that should be preserved in the PATH environment variable when using nvim-rockydocs with a language server installed with mason.nvim.
+The preserved_paths option in configs.lua is used to specify a list of directories that should be preserved in the PATH environment variable when using nvim-rockydocs with a language server installed with *mason.nvim*.

 The purpose of preserved_paths is to ensure that certain directories are always included in the PATH environment variable, even when nvim-rockydocs is running.
 This is useful when you have other tools or executables that need to be accessed from the PATH environment variable.
 When nvim-rockydocs starts, it sets the PATH environment variable to the value specified in the path option.
 However, if preserved_paths is set, nvim-rockydocs will also append the directories specified in preserved_paths to the PATH environment variable.

 This ensures that the directories specified in preserved_paths are always included in the PATH environment variable, even when nvim-rockydocs is running.
 By using preserved_paths you can ensure that certain directories are always included in the PATH environment variable, even when using nvim-rockydocs with a language server installed with `mason.nvim`.

 ## RockyDocs Commands

 The "nvim-rockydocs" plugin provides a set of commands under the "RockyDocs" namespace, which are designed to streamline the documentation workflow for the Rocky Linux Documentation Project.
-These commands are the primary features of the plugin and are used to serve, build, and manage documentation projects.
+These commands are the primary features of the plugin and are used to setup, serve, build, and browse the documentation projects.

 The following RockyDocs commands are available: